 The high-pass filter has five selectable cut off frequencies and a bypass option.
-Most users will bypass the high-pass stage but there are several cases where enabling the high-pass has an advantage.
+Most users will bypass the highpass stage but there are several cases where enabling the high-pass has an advantage.
 The first of those is stations that mainly play vinyl recordings.
 Vinyl recordings can suffer from low frequency rumble and the high pass filter reduces the effect of these low frequency rumbles.
-By removing the very low frequency content from the program material you can often improve the rest of the bass sound from the processor.
+Some processing experts believe that removing the very low frequency content from the program material improves the rest of the bass sound from the processor.
 The theory is that most people can't here or speakers can't produce the very low frequency bass.
-By removing this sub-sonic bass more room is made in the processed waveform for frequencies that can be heard.
+They believe that by removing this sub-sonic bass more room is made in the processed waveform for frequencies that can be heard.
 Another reason that is given is that this very low frequency bass can dominate the band 1 AGC and limiter, especially after bass enhancement has been carried out.
 The low frequency shelving filters used in processors have much higher gains at 20Hz than say 50Hz where most people can here and speakers reproduce bass.
 The processing stages will respond to this amplified 20Hz content even though most people won't ever hear it when listening to your radio station.